Kelly Richardson, President

 David Phinney grew up fishing around Puget Sound and holds undergraduate and graduate degrees in biology and fisheries from the University of Washington.
 After working with the Washington Department of Fish and Wildlife for a number of years, David switched careers and earned a JD from Stanford Law School and now assists technology and life sciences companies with their legal needs.
 While no longer working directly in fisheries, David still enjoys fishing and the outdoors.
 David has been a member of the FISH Board of Directors since 2014.

 David Gowing is a web programmer and web designer who also has a background in environmental sciences, graduating from U.C., Berkeley with a degree in Natural Resources with an emphasis on water policy in the western United States.
 David shares a lifelong passion for salmon and stream restoration, and he volunteers with spawning at the Issaquah Fish Hatchery.
-David is pleased to join the Board and looks forward to further promoting the importance of salmon to our community in the Pacific Northwest.
+David is pleased to be a member of the Board and to help promote the importance of salmon to our community in the Pacific Northwest.

 Eileen Barber, retired businessperson and former Issaquah City Council member, has been a resident of Issaquah since 1976.
 She owned and operated the Ben Franklin Craft Store for 25 years.
 She is an active member of the community including a member of the Chamber of Commerce for over 25 years and served as President in 2003.
 She has also served as a member of the Downtown Issaquah Association and was President for two years.
 She was the recipient of the Business Person of the year in 1998 and Citizen of the Year in 2005.
 She has been a Salmon Days Volunteer for over 20 years and has served as the Salmon Days Committee Chair since 2004.
 She is a FISH Master Docent, has served on the Board of Directors for several years and currently serves as Treasurer.